-The Museum of Estonian Architecture was founded on January 1, 1991 – at a time of political anxiety that lasted for a little over six months more, until the restoration of Estonian independence.
-Since 1996 its permanent home has been the historical building of the Rotermann Salt Storage – one of Tallinn’s most outstanding examples of industrial architecture.
-The Museum of Estonian Architecture aims to operate on a broad front and be able to offer something to specialists, tourists, as well as schoolchildren.
-The Museum also communicates actively on the international level – it is a board member of the International Confederation of Architectural Museums (ICAM) and has good relationships with both Nordic and European architectural institutions.
+Estonian Museum of Architecture welcomes you in the historical building of the Rotermann Salt Storage – one of Tallinn’s most outstanding examples of industrial architecture.
+The Museum is worth a visit for specialists in the architecture and construction field, local and International travellers, as well as schoolchildren.
+The Museum is member of the International Confederation of Architectural Museums (ICAM) and has good relationships with both Nordic and European architectural institutions.

 Like most architectural museums in the world, the Estonian Museum of Architecture focuses on collecting, researching, and displaying 20th-century and contemporary architecture.
 The Museum has an exhaustive archive of drawings and design projects from the 1920s–1930s as well as from the Soviet period, also a photo archive and a constantly-expanding collection of models.
 A representetive collection of models is displayed on the permanent exhibition titled “Space in Motion: A Century of Estonian Architecture”.